 After a record-breaking year for Israeli tourism in 2019, the corona-virus pandemic has brought international travel to a halt in early 2020.
 And since the list of airlines and flights to Tel Aviv during COVID-19 is constantly changing, it can be quite confusing.
-Ben Gurion International Airport has experienced a flight reduction of close to 95% compared to the usual schedule of flights to Tel Aviv.
+Ben Gurion International Airport has experienced a flight reduction of close to 85% compared to the usual schedule of flights to Tel Aviv.
 Currently, inbound passengers must submit a statement with their personal information and a health declaration.
 They must also bring an entry clearance form, that will not be issued at the border.
 Passengers coming from green countries don’t need to quarantine, but passengers from red countries will have to go into isolation for 14 days, or can complete a test for a reduced quarantine.
 If you do travel here and are experiencing Covid-19 symptoms while in Israel, please call the Health Ministry’s hotline at *5400.

 **Last updated December 17th, 2020**

 Delta has resumed regular flights between New York and Israel, however, face masks are mandatory for all passengers and staff.
 In addition, flights will operate at 50-60% capacity to provide adequate distancing.
 The flights operate on Saturday, Sunday, Monday, and Thursday.

-Germany’s flag carrier has returned to Tel Aviv, and continues to operate daily flights from Frankfurt to Tel Aviv, and three weekly flights from Munich to Tel Aviv.
+Germany’s flag carrier has returned to Tel Aviv, and continues to operate daily flights from Frankfurt to Tel Aviv, and two weekly flights from Munich to Tel Aviv.

 Swiss International Airlines

-Ethiopian Airlines has 4 weekly departures from Addis Ababa to Tel Aviv on Sunday, Monday, Wednesday, and Friday.
+Ethiopian Airlines has four weekly departures from Addis Ababa to Tel Aviv on Sunday, Monday, Wednesday, and Friday.

 Wizzair has renewed flights to Israel, with an emphasis on social distancing and hygiene, and the routes include flights from Luton, Budapest, Sofia, and Vienna.

-Air Canada has resumed flights to Tel Aviv, with three flights per week from Toronto to Tel Aviv currently operational, and flights from LA, Miami, Chicago, and Boston expected to resume in late September.
+Air Canada has resumed flights to Tel Aviv, with three flights per week from Toronto to Tel Aviv currently operational, and flights from LA, Miami, Chicago, and Boston expected to resume at the end of the year.